BubbleGummi/html-css-examination/README.md

 Grupprojekt för kursinlämning HTML &amp; CSS - EC Grupp 12 HALMSTAD

+# Project
+Project Onlydogs is an animal shelter website that focuses on giving dogs a new home by selling products and donating to selected organizations.

 # Shared Font Style

 We use montserrat font on the website.